simonprovost/scikit-longitudinal/paper/paper.md

 the features are longitudinal, but the class variable is not; i.e., the goal is to predict the class label of an instance at a single time point (usually the most recent wave).

-## Approaches to Longitudinal Classification

-There are two broad approaches for coping with longitudinal data [@ribeiro2019mini]:

-1. **Data Transformation**
-   This approach involves preprocessing methods that convert longitudinal data into a standard, "flattened" non-longitudinal format.
+There are two broad approaches for coping with longitudinal data [@ribeiro2019mini]: (1) **Data Transformation**: this approach involves preprocessing methods that convert longitudinal data into a standard, "flattened" non-longitudinal format.
 This transformation enables the use of any standard, non-longitudinal classification algorithm on the data.
 However, this approach may result in the loss of relevant information regarding how a feature's values change over time.

-2. **Algorithm Adaptation**
-   This approach entails modifying classification algorithms to directly handle temporal dependencies inherent in longitudinal datasets.
-This preserves the temporal dynamics of the data but may require more complex modelling techniques.
+(2) **Algorithm Adaptation**: this approach entails modifying classification algorithms to directly handle temporal dependencies inherent in longitudinal datasets.
+This preserves the temporal dynamics of the data but may require more complex tooling.

 # Statement of Need

-The temporal nature of longitudinal data poses significant challenges for conventional machine learning techniques, which typically assume independence among observations.
-Standard libraries such as `Scikit-learn` do not inherently support longitudinal data, resulting in inefficient or inaccurate analyses.
-Consequently, there is a pressing need for a dedicated library that offers a comprehensive suite of tools for longitudinal data, encompassing data preparation, transformation, preprocessing, and estimation (model learning).
+The temporal aspect of longitudinal data complicates conventional machine learning techniques, which presume observation independence.
+Standard libraries, such as `Scikit-learn`, lack support for longitudinal data, resulting in inefficient or inaccurate analysis.
+To the best of our knowledge, there is no package in the `Scikit-learn` ecosystem that offers a straightforward solution for longitudinal classification.

-The R programming language (compared to the Python sphere) has seen the development of numerous statistical packages for longitudinal data over the years, including `nlme` [@pinheiro2000mixed] and `GPBoost` [@GPBoost].
-However, these packages are primarily tailored for statistical models like linear mixed-effects models and do not seamlessly integrate with machine learning workflows.
-Furthermore, they often lack the flexibility and modularity characteristic of `Scikit-learn`, complicating their incorporation into existing machine learning pipelines (which are predominantly developed in Python).
-This underscores the need for a library (primarily in Python) that not only provides tools for longitudinal data but also ensures compatibility with established machine learning frameworks.
+On one hand, compared to Python, the R programming language community has developed many statistical packages for longitudinal data, such as `nlme` [@pinheiro2000mixed] and `GPBoost` [@GPBoost].
+However, these packages are primarily designed for statistical models, such as linear mixed-effects models, and do not fully interact with machine learning workflows.

-Additionally, although there are a handful of machine learning-centric tools like Auto-Prognosis [@autoprognosis] that to some extent address longitudinal classification, they often do not match the simplicity and out-of-the-box usability of `Scikit-learn`.
-This gap motivated the development of `Scikit-Longitudinal`, which aims to provide a straightforward and integrated solution for longitudinal classification within the `Scikit-learn` ecosystem.

-As a result, the introduction of `Scikit-longitudinal` creates an ecosystem for the longitudinal data analysis community, providing longitudinal-data-processing primitives that can be used for implementing existing and new longitudinal classification algorithms or pipelines, in a fast and reliable way (from a software development perspective), whilst also providing compatibility with the well-known `Scikit-Learn` library.

-# The story behind `Scikit-Longitudinal`

-`Scikit-Longitudinal` (`Sklong`) was initially developed as part of a PhD project at the University of Kent, United Kingdom.
-Specifically, it was created as a library to be used as part of an Automated Machine Learning (AutoML) system for longitudinal classification, called `Auto-Sklong` [@provost2024auto].

-`Auto-Sklong` is among the first AutoML systems designed for longitudinal classification.
-It offers a user-friendly interface, and it leverages the functionality of both `Sklong` and `Scikit-learn` for automating the choice of the best longitudinal classification pipeline (and its best hyperparameter settings) for a given input longitudinal classification dataset.

-Although `Auto-Sklong` successfully utilises both the `Sklong` and the `Scikit-learn` libraries, the `Sklong` library can also be used stand alone as an out-of-the-box software tool for longitudinal data analysis.
+Additionally, they often lack the flexibility and modularity of `Scikit-learn`, making them difficult to integrate into existing machine learning pipelines (often created in Python).
+Now back to Python, while other machine learning systems, like
+Auto-Prognosis [@autoprognosis], focus on longitudinal classification among many other things, `Scikit-learn` offers simplicity and convenience of use that these systems are often lacking.

+As a result, given the lack of Python-based libraries, integration with the popular `Scikit-Learn` API, and the absence of out-of-the-box solutions for longitudinal classification, there is a clear need for a library that provides tools for longitudinal data preparation, transformation, preprocessing, and estimation (model learning).

 # Limitations and Future Work

 At present, `Scikit-Longitudinal` primarily focuses on the classification task and does not yet include support for regression or neural network models.
-Future development could expand the library to encompass these areas, thereby broadening its applicability.
+Future development could expand the library to encompass these areas.

 # Acknowledgements

-We extend our gratitude to the authors and contributors of `Scikit-learn` for their pioneering work in the machine learning community.
-We also acknowledge the NeuroData team for their contributions to `Scikit-Tree` [@Li_treeple_Modern_decision-trees], which facilitates the customisation of `Scikit-learn`'s Cython trees.
-Furthermore, we are indebted to the researchers whose work on longitudinal machine learning primitives has been instrumental in the development of `Scikit-Longitudinal`, including Dr. Tossapol Pomsuwan [@pomsuwan2017feature; @pomsuwan2018featureversion2], Dr. Sergey Ovchinnik and Dr. Fernando Otero [@ovchinnik2022nested], and Dr. Caio Ribeiro [@ribeiro2019mini; @ribeiro2022new; @Ribeiro2024].
+We thank the authors and contributors of `Scikit-learn` for their pioneering work in machine learning.
+We thank the NeuroData team for their contributions to `Scikit-Tree` [@Li_treeple_Modern_decision-trees], which enables modification of `Scikit-learn`'s Cython trees for optimisation performance.
+We are grateful to the researchers who contributed to the development of many primitives within `Scikit-Longitudinal`, including Dr. Tossapol Pomsuwan [@pomsuwan2017feature; @pomsuwan2018featureversion2], Dr. Sergey Ovchinnik & Dr. Fernando Otero [@ovchinnik2022nested], and Dr. Caio Ribeiro [@ribeiro2019mini; @ribeiro2022new; @Ribeiro2024].

+This work was completed as part of a PhD project [@provost2024auto] at the University of Kent, UK, under the supervision of Prof. Alex A. Freitas.

 # References